-Based on the findings of the comparative synthesis of the already existing approaches, we propose a roadmap that its application could foster the training of surgeries (Figure 1).
-A system 5-layered system could be constructed, according to the following paradigm.
+Based on the findings of the comparative synthesis of the already existing approaches, we proposed a roadmap and its application could foster the training of surgeries (Figure 1).
+A 5-layered system could be constructed according to the following paradigm.

 The first layer includes low-cost devices XR.
-More specifically, future studies should investigate VR devices such as Meta Quest 2, Pico and AR devices such as NReal Light, Toshiba DynaEdge, which cost no more than $500 each and are affordable for surgeons but also for mass purchases by Hospitals and Universities.
+More specifically, future studies should investigate VR devices such as Meta Quest 2, Pico and AR devices such as NReal Light, Toshiba DynaEdge, which cost no more than $500 each and are affordable for not only surgeons but also mass purchases by hospitals and universities.
 Also, within the same layer we propose the inclusion of IoT devices such as bands and smartwatches as well as Arduino and Raspberry devices that allow sensorial, real-world, big data acquisition, like speech and motion capture analysis.
 The second layer focuses on co-designing and co-creating virtual and augmented surgeons’ training, based on participatory activities that will take place among healthcare and technology-oriented professionals[20].
-In the third layer, a big data acquisition systema is designed during the training activities.
+In the third layer, a big data acquisition system is designed during the training activities.
 Data are gathered from heterogeneous sources such as training metrics, biomarkers, and sensory recordings[21] that could help assess the quality of the surgical procedure.
 In the fourth layer, biosensors are programmed to collect periodic data from the surgeons, which are uploaded on a cloud-based infrastructure where they are stored in a suitable database for analysis.
 Additional factors could be studied, such as the noise in the virtual surgery as well as the fatigue of the surgeon during the sessions.
 The analysis of these data is likely to create new approaches to deal with medical errors in operating rooms.
 In the fifth layer a platform is constructed that graphically presents the training analytics and the course of the surgeries for each surgeon.

 CONCLUSION

 VR technologies are becoming more accessible and are a potential cognitive enhancer in the field of surgical education.
-The findings of the mini review offer insight into the devices and systems used to train surgeons, as well as to low-cost devices that are rapidly being developed to offer a solution in surgical training.
+The findings of this mini-review offer insight into the devices and systems used to train surgeons, as well as to low-cost devices that are rapidly being developed to offer a solution in surgical training.
 Interestingly, we found a lack of VR training in the field of organ transplantation.
 In order to tackle this, an ecosystem for promoting learning through XR systems is proposed to be implemented for use in training for transplantation.
 In order to assess the proposed architecture, a feasibility study along with a cost-effectiveness analysis should be performed.
-The implementation and evaluation of the system falls outside the scope of this mini review.
-Nevertheless, could prove to be a valuable tool in the field of surgical and more specifically transplantation training, especially if evaluated against a transplantation simulator.
+The implementation and evaluation of the system falls outside the scope of this mini-review.
+Nevertheless, it could prove to be a valuable tool in the field of surgical and more specifically transplantation training, especially if evaluated against a transplantation simulator.

 ACKNOWLEDGEMENTS